Later Roman Empire: Christianization

-Unable to resist to attacks by the nomadic Huns from the east, masses of Goths—reportedly 100,000 men, women and children—gathered at the Lower Danube and sought asylum from Valens in the summer of 376.
+Unable to resist attacks by the nomadic Huns from the east, masses of Goths—reportedly 100,000 men, women and children—gathered at the Lower Danube and sought asylum from Valens in the summer of 376.
 Valens granted their request because he wanted to muster fresh troops from among the Goths for a new war against Persia.
 The asylum seekers were settled in Thrace, but avaricious provincial officials enslaved many of them in return for low quality food staff.
 The local Roman army could not stop the influx of further refugees across the Danube.
 The despaired Goths revolted and they were joined by Hunnic raiders.
 Valens sought military assistance from Gratian but engaged the Goths and their allies at Adrianople without waiting for the arrival of western reinforcements.
 The Goths nearly annihilated the East Roman army and Valens died in the battlefield on 9 August 378.
 Facing the new military crisis, Gratian reactivated a previously dismissed Hispanian general Theodosius, and appointed him as his co-emperor in January 379.
 Theodosius could pacify the Goths only through an unprecedented compromise in 382.
 He not only allowed them to settle in groups in Thrace and Dacia Ripensis as foederati, or allies, but also recognized their right to live under their own chieftains' rule.

 Theodosius was the first emperor to rule primarily from Constantinople.
 Early in 383 he proclaimed his six-year-old elder son Arcadius his co-emperor.
 Gratian refused to confirm the child's promotion, but he soon faced insurrections in the west.
 In June the commander of the Roman troops in Britain Magnus Maximus assumed the title of Augustus and seized Gaul.
 Two months later Gratian was murdered by his own guards.
 As Maximus quickly took control of Hispania and Africa, Valentinian could only keep Italy.
 In 387 Theodosius concluded a peace treaty with the new Sassanian king Shapur III.
 They divided Armenia.
 Two years later Western Armenia was incorporated into the Roman Empire, but Theodosius appointed local Armenian aristocrats to rule the new provinces as hereditary governors.
 Maximus forced Valentinian to flee from Italy to Thessaloniki in summer 387.
 After Theodosius married Valentinian's sister Galla, Maximus invaded Pannonia, but Theodosius defeated and captured him at Aquileia.
 Theodosius restored Valentinian as emperor in the west, but put him under the guardianship of a Frankish military commander Arbogast.
 Arbogast openly disobeyed Valentinian's orders and the young emperor committed suicide in 392.
 With Arbogast's support, a Roman pagan aristocrat, Eugenius was proclaimed emperor, but Theodosius defeated him in the Battle of the Frigidus on 6 September 394.
 He re-unified the Roman Empire, but he died on 17 January 395.